Basic Reference on the Web

 Nations of the World: Library of Congress site with information about other Nations' legislative, executive and judicial branches or equivalents, with sources (governmental and private) for further research and reports of international agencies and NGOs.

 World Factbook: Produced by the CIA, with clearly outlined directory and statistical information in a consistent and convenient format for all countries of the world.
 Updated throughout the year.
-Print available, $39.95, but web version is complete and easy.
+Print available, $39.95, but web version is complete and easy, and includes an interesting "Country Comparisons" page, which ranks countries on a number of variables.
 Included in the Vermont Online Library.

-Congressional information on the web: Senators and Representatives, committee assignments, contact information, etc. Links to Congressional Record which features full-text search, or searchable by Member or date.
+Congressional information on the web: Senators and Representatives, committee assignments, contact information, Cabinet nominations, history, district maps, etc. Links to the Congressional Record which features full-text search, or searchable by Member or date.